LSU vs. Hawaii Predictions & Picks - Women's NCAA Tournament First Round

 LSU Performance Insights

-- The Lady Tigers' +791 scoring differential (outscoring opponents by 26.4 points per game) is a result of scoring 84.1 points per game (third in college basketball) while allowing 57.7 per outing (33rd in college basketball).
+- The Lady Tigers' +791 scoring differential (outscoring opponents by 26.4 points per game) is a result of scoring 84.1 points per game (third in college basketball) while allowing 57.7 per contest (32nd in college basketball).

-- Offensively, LSU is tallying 77.3 points per game this season in conference contests.
-As a comparison, its overall average (84.1 points per game) is 6.8 PPG higher.
+- With 77.3 points per game in SEC contests, LSU is tallying 6.8 fewer points per game in conference games compared to its season average (84.1 PPG).

-- Offensively, the Lady Tigers have fared better when playing at home this year, scoring 88.1 points per game, compared to 77.2 per game away from home.
+- Offensively, the Lady Tigers have performed better in home games this year, posting 88.1 points per game, compared to 77.2 per game when playing on the road.

-- Defensively, LSU has played better in home games this year, ceding 53.7 points per game, compared to 63.2 in road games.
+- Defensively, LSU has been better at home this year, allowing 53.7 points per game, compared to 63.2 in road games.

-- On the offensive side of the ball, the Lady Tigers have struggled over their last 10 games, scoring 75.9 points per contest over that span as opposed to the 84.1 they've racked up over the course of this season.
+- The Lady Tigers have been scoring 75.9 points per contest in their last 10 times on the court, an average that's much lower than the 84.1 they've scored over the course of the 2022-23 season.

+- The Rainbow Wahine score 60.6 points per game (265th in college basketball) and concede 59.6 (63rd in college basketball) for a +32 scoring differential overall.

 © 2023 Data Skrive.
 All rights reserved.